UniFi G6 Bullet vs Pro Bullet vs PTZ: Business Camera Guide (February 2026)

 Installation Timeline and Phases

-Phase 1: Core Infrastructure (Week 1) Install network switches and NVR equipment, deploy cables and mounting hardware, and configure basic network connectivity.
+Phase 1 — Core Infrastructure (Week 1): Install network switches and NVR equipment, run and terminate cable, and verify basic connectivity before any cameras go up.

 ROI Analysis and Budget Planning

-iFeeltech provides comprehensive security camera consultation and installation services throughout South Florida.
-Our experience with dozens of UniFi camera deployments—from small professional offices to large industrial facilities—ensures your investment delivers maximum security value within budget constraints.
+iFeeltech provides security camera consultation and installation services throughout South Florida.
+We've deployed UniFi systems in environments ranging from small professional offices to 50,000-square-foot industrial facilities.

 Our Services Include: